sumsjp/Quantified-Strategies/TRADING STRATEGIES 2024 (Backtested With Rules And Logic).md

 [[Youtube]](https://www.youtube.com/watch?v=gX8FjjKR7ec&list=PLHFlSdhbIZ6TEeEg4cHQ-3888yUnHZs5v)

-The trading strategies discussed are based on those developed by Larry Connors and his team, with modifications made to improve performance.
-Here's a concise summary of each strategy:

-1. **Double Five Trading Strategy**:
-   - Enter when the close is above the 200-day moving average (DMA) and at a five-day low.
-   - Exit when the close is at a five-day high.
-   - Produces more trades than the original Double Seven, with an average gain of 0.65% and moderate drawdowns.

-2. **Multiple Days Up and Multiple Days Down**:
-   - Enter when above the 200-DMA, below the 5-DMA, and after a drop in at least four of the last five days.
-   - Exit when the close is above the previous high or low.
-   - Offers a 4.8% annual return with limited market exposure.

-3. **RSI 30/50 Strategy**:
-   - Enter when above the 200-DMA and the 5-day RSI is below 30.
-   - Exit when the 5-day RSI crosses above 50.
-   - Provides a strong risk-adjusted return of 52% with high win rates.

-4. **Three-Day High/Low Strategy**:
-   - Enter when above the 200-DMA and both high and low have trended lower for three consecutive days.
-   - Exit at the next close after entry or if the close is below the previous day's close.
-   - Results in a 3.6% annual return with minimal market exposure.

-5. **Key Takeaways**:
-   - Mean reversion strategies (buying dips) have been effective since 1985.
-   - The 200-DMA effectively filters out Bull and Bear markets, limiting drawdowns to around 14% for all strategies.
-   - Strategies often remain on the sidelines, allowing potential for complementary trading.
-   - Avoid combining all six strategies into a portfolio due to similarity, which can reduce effectiveness.

-These strategies emphasize纪律性、风险管理，并依赖于历史数据的有效性。在实施前，建议进行充分的测试和评估。
+### Sections:

+---

+#### 1. **Main Themes**
+- The article discusses six improved trading strategies originally developed by Larry Connors.
+- These strategies are tested on SPY ETF (S&P 500) from January 1985 to December 2020.
+- Key themes include:
+  - Mean reversion: buying dips has been effective for SPY.
+  - The importance of the 200-day moving average as a market filter.
+  - Low market exposure (spending most time in cash).
+  - Caution against combining all strategies into a single portfolio due to overlapping signals.

+---

+#### 2. **Trading Products**
+- **SPY ETF**: The primary trading product used for backtesting.
+- **Futures**: Mentioned as potential alternatives but not tested.

+---

+#### 3. **Indicators Used**
+- Relative Strength Index (RSI).
+- High-low analysis.
+- Moving averages (e.g., 200-day moving average).

+---

+#### 4. **Strategy Details**
+1. **Three-Days High/Low Strategy**:
+   - Entry: Close above the 200-day MA, and both high and low are lower for three consecutive days.
+   - Exit: Not specified in detail.
+   - Performance: Annual return of ~3.6%, win rate of 79%, max drawdown of 14%.

+2. **RSI 30/50 Strategy**:
+   - Entry: Close above the 200-day MA and 5-day RSI below 30.
+   - Exit: 5-day RSI crosses above 50.
+   - Performance: Annual return of ~6.1%, win rate of ~79%, max drawdown of 14%.

+3. **RSI Cross Strategy**:
+   - Entry: Close above the 200-day MA, and 5-day RSI below 30.
+   - Exit: 5-day RSI crosses above 50.
+   - Performance: Annual return of ~6.7%, win rate of ~81%, max drawdown of 14%.

+4. **Three-Days Mean Reversion Strategy**:
+   - Entry: Close above the 200-day MA, and price is lower than the previous high for three consecutive days.
+   - Exit: Price reaches a new high or exceeds the previous high within three days.
+   - Performance: Annual return of ~5.8%, win rate of ~79%, max drawdown of 14%.

+5. **Three-Days Breakout Strategy**:
+   - Entry: Close above the 200-day MA, and price is higher than the previous low for three consecutive days.
+   - Exit: Price breaks out to a new high within three days.
+   - Performance: Annual return of ~8.3%, win rate of ~69%, max drawdown of 14%.

+---

+#### 5. **Backtest Performance**
+- All strategies showed positive annual returns (ranging from ~3.6% to ~8.3%) and relatively low max drawdowns (~14%).
+- Win rates varied between ~69% to ~81%.
+- The 200-day moving average was a consistent filter across all strategies.

+---

+#### 6. **Conclusions**
+- Mean reversion strategies have been effective for SPY over the past 35 years.
+- The 200-day moving average is a robust market filter, reducing risk during downtrends.
+- Most strategies are similar in performance and signal timing, making it risky to combine them into a single portfolio.
+- Low market exposure (spending most time in cash) allows for diversification across other strategies.
 </details>

 <details>